aip956/Lab3_v2/README.md

 pip install fastapi sqlalchemy psycopg2-binary connection port to connect postgres to alchemy

+For v2:
+Change webserver from uvicorn to gunicorn
+Validate prior to saving

 To run API:
 Install uvicorn: pip install uvicorn
 Run the API: uvicorn main:app --reload